-Just think, your exploring an abandoned mineshaft one day, you haven't seen a cave spider once. suddenly, you see cobble stacked up to the sealing at an intersection. now, you think, i just discovered this mine, nobody could have put this here, so you break it down. suddenly, you are jumped by Cave Spiders.
-What sealed them? probably the same people who made this mine in the first place. now think of where they are now....
+Just think, you're exploring an abandoned mineshaft one day, and you haven't seen a cave spider once.
+Suddenly, you see cobble stacked up to the sealing at an intersection.
+Now, you think, upon discovering this mine, nobody could have put this here, so you break it down.
+Suddenly, you are jumped by Cave Spiders.
+What sealed them?
+Probably the same people who made this mine in the first place.
+Now think of where they are now...

-If you've ever run headfirst into a Creeper, chances are you've probably asked yourself "what kind of demented creature would want to blow itself up to inflict damage to someone else?"
+If you've ever run headfirst into a Creeper, chances are you've probably asked yourself, "what kind of demented creature would ever think to blow itself up to inflict damage to someone else?"
 Well, humans, for starters.

-When you're looting a Desert Temple, it's probably best not to think about why there's so much rotten flesh and so many bones mixed in amongst all the valuable posessions you're grabbing.
+When you're looting a Desert Temple, it's probably best not to think about why there are so much rotten flesh and so many bones mixed in amongst all the valuable possessions you're grabbing.